GSA-TTS/identity-handbook/_articles/appdev-ruby-worker-jobs.md

    to the next step of the flow.
     - If after 60 seconds the IDP has not seen a response for the job, the IDP will decide the job has timed out, and show an error screen to the user, giving them an option to retry.

+### Client-Side Encryption

+The browser encrypts images before they are uploaded to S3.
+The browser generates 256-bit AES key, with a separate 12-byte random IV per image.
+It uses AES-GCM.

+### Server-Side Encryption

+The server stores job arguments in RDS.
+The Ruby code encrypts arguments that contain PII using the same encryption to encode a session: AES-256-GCM inside of an AWS KMS-encrypted message.
+The AES key is the application's `session_encryption_key`, stored with the application secrets.
+The application secrets are sensitive config items are stored live in S3 in YAML files, and are pulled down when the app launches and read into memory.

+### Logging

+Logging for the workers will go to `log/production.log` just like the IDP web hosts, which will be ingested into Cloudwatch.

+DelayedJob logs job durations by default.

 ## Deploys